SwedishPensionsAgency/Coldbir/README.md

 - `Date`
 - `POSIXct` / `POSIXlt` ** **EXPERIMENTAL** **

+Timezones are not supported.
+All timestamps are written as `GMT` without timezone conversion.
+E.g. `2013-04-29 01:00:00 CST` is stored (and returned) as `2013-04-29 01:00:00 GMT`. `POSIXlt` is automatically converted to `POSIXct`.

 ### Variable documentation

 An additional feature is to add documentation to a variable.